log4js-node/log4js-node/README.md

 You can either configure the appenders and log levels manually (as above), or provide a configuration file (`log4js.configure('path/to/file.json')`) explicitly, or just let log4js look for a file called `log4js.json` (it looks in the current directory first, then the require paths, and finally looks for the default config included in the same directory as the `log4js.js` file).
 An example file can be found in `test/log4js.json`.
-An example config file with log rolling is in `test/with-log-rolling.json`
+An example config file with log rolling is in `test/with-log-rolling.json`.
+By default, the configuration file is checked for changes every 60 seconds, and if changed, reloaded.
+This allows changes to logging levels to occur without restarting the application.

 You can also pass an object to the configure function, which has the same properties as the json versions.

 ## connect/express logger